BjornKennethHolmstrom/CosmicSyncCore/docs/TECHNICAL_REFERENCE/api/api-advanced-security-features.md

 }
 ```

-By implementing these advanced security features, you can significantly enhance the security of your application built on CosmicSyncCore, protecting both your users' data and your application's integrity.
+By implementing these advanced security features, you can significantly enhance the security of your application built on CivicBase, protecting both your users' data and your application's integrity.